Illinois Philharmonic Orchestra

 The Illinois Philharmonic Orchestra (IPO) is an orchestra in the Chicago area.

 The Illinois Philharmonic Orchestra is a member of the League of American Orchestras and the Chicago Southland Convention & Visitors Bureau.

 History

 The Park Forest Orchestra was founded by volunteer musicians in 1954.

 In 1978, the orchestra re-formed into a professional chamber orchestra.
 In 1982, it was renamed to reflect its regional mission.
-Carmon DeLeone served as Music Director for 25 years beginning in 1986.
+Carmon DeLeone served as music director for 25 years beginning in 1986.
 DeLeone became Conductor Laureate in 2011.
-David Danzmayr was appointed Music Director from 2012-2016.
+David Danzmayr was appointed music director from 2012 to 2016.

-Stilian Kirov became the Music Director in 2017.
+Stilian Kirov became the music director in 2017.